-The larger picture of the three IPv4 address pool sizes, allocated, advertised and unadvertised address pools since the start of 2000 is shown in Figure 6a.
+The larger picture of the three IPv4 address pool sizes, allocated, advertised and unadvertised address pools since the start of 2000 is shown in Figure 6.
 The onset of more restrictive address policies coincides with the exhaustion of the central IANA unallocated address pool in early 2011, and the period since that date has seen the RIRs run down their address pools.

-Figure 6a - IPv4 Address Pools 2000 - 2024
+Figure 6 - IPv4 Address Pools 2000 - 2024

-We can also look at 2023, looking at the changes in these address pools since the start of the year, as shown in Figure 6b.
-The total span of advertised addresses has fallen by some 22M addresses through the year.
-The RIRs also recorded a net decline of 236,000 allocated addresses for the year.
-The unadvertised address pool grew by 21M addresses through the year.
+We can also look at 2024, looking at the changes in these address pools since the start of the year, as shown in Figure 7.
+The total span of advertised addresses was falling by some 20M addresses through to December 12, at which time the Amazon address range announcements changed the situation.

-Figure 6b - IPv4 Address Pool changes through 2021
+Figure 7 - IPv4 Address Pool changes through 2024

-In relative terms, expressed as a proportion of the total pool of allocated IP addresses, the unadvertised address pool dropped from 25% of the total allocated address pool in 2011 to a low of some 22% at the start of 2016, and subsequently rose to 24% by the end of 2020.
-During 2021, this figure has dropped to 16%, largely due to the advertisement of the legacy US Department of Defence address space, rather than the activation of previously unadvertised address space.
-This points to a conclusion that address transfer activity has not made any net positive change to the overall picture of address utilisation efficiency in the past 12 months (Figure 7).
+In relative terms, expressed as a proportion of the total pool of allocated IP addresses, the unadvertised address pool peaked at 38% of the total assigned address pool in early 2003, and then declined over the ensuing 15 years to a relatively low value of 22% at the start of 2018.
+The ratio has been steadily climbing since that date, with abrupt falls due to the advertisement of the legacy US Department of Defence address space in 2021, and the Amazon address announcements in December 2024 (Figure 8).